bartroot/GSH/README.md

 This Software has been developed on ideas and software from the following developers/contributors:

-Pavel Novak, University of West Bohemia (Developer) Dimitri Tsoulis, IAPG, TU-Munich (Developer)
+- Pavel Novak, University of West Bohemia (Developer)
+- Dimitri Tsoulis, IAPG, TU-Munich (Developer)
-Nico Sneeuw, IAPG, TU-Munich (Developer): https://www.gis.uni-stuttgart.de/en/research/downloads/shbundle/ Matthias Weigelt, IAPG, TU-Munich (Developer)
+- Nico Sneeuw, IAPG, TU-Munich (Developer): https://www.gis.uni-stuttgart.de/en/research/downloads/shbundle/
+- Matthias Weigelt, IAPG, TU-Munich (Developer)
-Wouter van der Wal, Delft University of Technology (Contributor)
+- Wouter van der Wal, Delft University of Technology (Contributor)

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+REFERENCES

+This code is based on the mathematical representation of:

+Root, B.C., Novák, P., Dirkx, D., Kaban, M., van der Wal, W., and Vermeersen, L.L.A.
+(2016), On a spectral method for forward gravity field modelling, Journal of Geodynamics, 97, 22-30.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%